Efficient probabilistic reconciliation of forecasts for real-valued and count time series: Probabilistic Reconciliation

 We now present our approach to probabilistic reconciliation, based on conditioning on the hierarchy constraints.
-Let $\Ybf = (\Ubf,\Bbf)$ be a random vector with law given by $\hat{\nu}$, so that $\hat{\nu}_u$ and $\hat{\nu}_b$ are the laws of, respectively, $\Ubf$ and $\Bbf$.
+Let $\YH = (\UH,\BH)$ be a random vector representing the probabilistic forecasts with distribution given by $\hat{\nu}$, so that $\hat{\nu}_u$ and $\hat{\nu}_b$ are the distributions of $\UH$ and $\BH$.